leadlify/sdk/README.md

 ## Contributing

-If you would like to contribute to the Leadlify SDK, please follow the guidelines in the [CONTRIBUTING.md](CONTRIBUTING.md) file.
+If you would like to contribute to the Leadxhub SDK, please follow the guidelines in the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## License